 In light of the long-standing distinction between officers and employees, the failure of the drafters to specify that Prop.
 209 applies to the appointment or selection of public officers is dispositive of plaintiffs' claims.
 This court simply cannot rewrite Prop.
 209 to extend it to an entirely new class.
 "In construing constitutional provisions, the intent of the enacting body is the paramount consideration.
 To determine that intent, courts first look to the language of the constitutional text, giving their words their ordinary meaning."
 (Powers v.
-City of Richmond (1995) 10 Cal.4th 85,

-91 [citations omitted].)
+City of Richmond (1995) 10 Cal.4th 85, 91 [citations omitted].)
 Where the text is "clear and unambiguous" courts "need look no further."
 (Bowens v.
 Superior Court (1991) 1 Cal.4th 36, 48.)
 Because the distinction between public and office and public employment was well-established at the time Prop.
 209 was drafted, had its drafters intended for section 31 to apply to the appointment of public officers, they would have so indicated in the text.
-Where an initiative contains terms that have been previously been construed or have a technical meaning, it is presumed that the drafters of an initiative measure intended to use those terms in a similar manner.
-(Knight v.
-Superior Court (2005) 128 Cal.App.4th 14, 24 [ban on marriage of same-sex couples did not ban domestic partnerships where initiative only referenced marriage and where the state had enacted domestic partnerships before passage of the initiative]; Wilson v.
-John Crane, Inc. (2000) 81 Cal.App.4th 847, 855 ["When an initiative contains terms that have been judicially construed, the presumption is almost irresistible that those terms have been used in the precise and technical sense in which they have been used by the courts."].)
+"When an initiative contains terms that have been judicially construed, the presumption is almost irresistible that those terms have been used in the precise and technical sense in which they have been used by the courts."
+(Wilson v.
+John Crane, Inc. (2000) 81 Cal.App.4th 847, 855; see also Knight v.
+Superior Court (2005) 128 Cal.App.4th 14, 24 [ban on marriage of same-sex couples did not ban domestic partnerships

 That Prop.
 209 was never intended to apply to the selection of public officers is borne out by the fact that other constitutional provisions refer to both officers and employees where the drafters intended the provision to apply to both.
 Article VII, section 1, for instance, specifies that "[t]he civil service includes every officer and employee of the State except as otherwise provided in this Constitution."
-(Emphasis added.)3 The numerous constitutional provisions plainly stating that they apply to both employees and public officers show that when drafters intend a provision to apply to both, they expressly so state.
+(Emphasis added.)
+The numerous constitutional provisions plainly stating that they apply to both employees and public officers show that when drafters intend a provision to apply to both, they expressly so state.
 (See Cal.
 Const., art.
 IV, § 7, subd. (c)(1)(A) [permitting the Senate or Assembly to go into closed session to discuss evaluation of officer or employee]; id., art.
 IV, § 12, subd. (b) [requiring officers and employees to cooperate with the Governor and Governor-elect in preparing a budget]; id., art.
 IV, § 17 [prohibiting the Legislature and other public bodies from granting additional compensation to officers, employees or contractors for work that has already been performed]; id., art.
 XX, § 3 [requiring officers and employees who are not exempted by law to take the oath of office].)
 Against this legal backdrop, Prop.
-209's application to public employment, contracting, and education should not be expanded to include public officers.
+209 does not extend to public officers.